Moving panels in React Dashboard Layout component

 Where,

-• id - ID of the panel which needs to be moved.
+• id - ID of the panel to be moved.

-• row - New row position for moving the panel.
+• row - New row position for the panel.

-• col - New column position for moving the panel.
+• col - New column position for the panel.

-The following sample demonstrates moving a panel programmatically to a new position in the Dashboard Layout’s created event.
+The following sample demonstrates how to move a panel programmatically to a new position in the Dashboard Layout’s created event.

 import { DashboardLayoutComponent } from '@syncfusion/ej2-react-layouts';